RohanAlexander/telling_stories_with_data/_book/20-gather.md

 ### Exercises

 1. In your own words, what is an API (write a paragraph or two)?
-2. Find two APIs and discuss how you could use them to tell interesting stories (write a paragraph or two for each).
+2. Find two APIs and discuss how you could use them to tell interesting stories (write a paragraph or two for each)?
 3. Find two APIs that have an R packages written around them.
-How could you use these to tell interesting stories?
-(Write a paragraph or two for each.)
+How could you use these to tell interesting stories (write a paragraph or two)?
 4. What is the main argument to `httr::GET()` (pick one)?
     a. 'url'
     b. 'website'
     c. 'domain'
     d. 'location'
-5. Name three reasons why we should be respectful when getting scraping data from websites (write a paragraph or two).
+5. What are three reasons why we should be respectful when getting scraping data from websites  (write a paragraph or two)?
-6. What features of a website do we typically take advantage of when we parse the code (select all)?
+6. What features of a website do we typically take advantage of when we parse the code (select all that apply)?
     a.
 HTML/CSS mark-up.
     b.
 Cookies.
     c.
 Facebook beacons.
     d.
 Code comments.
 7. What are three advantages and three disadvantages of scraping compared with using an API (write a paragraph or two)?
 8. What are three delimiters that could be useful when trying to bring order to the PDF that you read in as a character vector (write a paragraph or two)?
-9. What do I need to put inside "SOMETHING_HERE" if I want to match regular expressions for a full stop i.e. "." (hint: see the 'strings' cheat sheet) (pick one)?
+9. Which of the following, used as part of a regular expression, would match a full stop (hint: see the 'strings' cheat sheet) (pick one)?
-    a. `.`
+    a. '.'
-    b. `\.`
+    b. '\.'
-    c. `\\.`
+    c. '\\.'
-    d. `\\\.`
+    d. '\\\.'
-10. Name three reasons for sketching out what you want before starting to try to extract data from a PDF (write a paragraph or two for each).
+10. Name three reasons for sketching out what you want before starting to try to extract data from a PDF (write a paragraph or two for each)?
-11. If you are interested in demographic data then what are three checks that you might like to do?
-What are three if you are interested in economic data such as GDP, interest rates, and exchange rates?
-(Write an explanation for each.)
+11. What are three checks that we might like to use for demographic data, such as the number of births in a country in a particular year (write a paragraph or two for check)?
+12. What are three checks that we might like to use for economic data, such as GDP for a particular country in a particular year (write a paragraph or two for check)?
-12. What does the `purrr` package do (select all)?
+13. What does the `purrr` package do (select all that apply)?
     a.
 Enhances R's functional programming toolkit.
     b.
 Makes loops easier to code and read.
     c.
 Checks the consistency of datasets.
     d.
 Identifies issues in data structures and proposes replacements.
-13. Which of these are functions from the `purrr` package (select all)?
+14. Which of these are functions from the `purrr` package (select all that apply)?
     a. `map()`
     b. `walk()`
     c. `run()`
     d. `safely()`
-14. Why should we use `safely()` when scraping data (pick one)?
-    a.
-To protect us from hackers.
-    b.
-To avoid side effects of pages with issues.
-    c.
-To slow down our scraping to an appropriate speed.
-15. What are some principles to follow when scraping (select all)?
+15. What are some principles to follow when scraping (select all that apply)?
     a.
 Avoid it if possible
     b.
 Follow the site’s guidance
     c.
 Slow down